I was told recently that it's okay that I don't know the plan - how it's going to come about.

 "The time spent on any item of the agenda will be in inverse proportion to the sum [of money] involved."

 lots ta what yer sayin' here Mary...
 I see the "overwhelm" so much! fer example when one kiddo in our local homeskool group (sadly jabbed) was dyin' of cancer (a 2nd one sadly just died too this month--yeesh...) the group rallied around the fam--offerin' homecooked meals, help with housework, donations, help with the other kiddos--what ya'd expect, right?
 An' yet they cannot individually or as a group wrap their minds around the fact that a good portion of the nation got harmed... lotta pro-jabbers (handful not) but try as I might ta warn 'em 'bout the elephant in the room--ta near-beg 'em to look at CHD or at least consider the mass deaths... they just say I'm listenin' to a crazy man whose own fambly disowned 'im.
 SIGH.
-I couldn't possibly turn 'em on ta less well-known folks (eg. Dr. Ana Mihalcea who'd be just too too fer 'em) so even given CHD's limitations...an' that he "might" be runnin' this MAHA thang (which I'm gettin' more 'n more worried 'bout given the selections DJT has made includin' the awful Wizard of Oz...)... so I try fer the most robust an' official source an' STILL...
+I couldn't possibly turn 'em on ta less well-known folks (eg. Dr. Ana Mihalcea who'd be just too too fer 'em) so even given CHD's limitations...an' that he "might" be runnin' this MAHA thang (which I'm gettin' more 'n more worried 'bout given the selections DJT has made includin' the awful Wizard of Oz...)...
+I try fer the most robust an' official source out there an' STILL... they shut down an' set ta quibblin' over details...

 All this ta say folks kin see one child...but they cannot fathom thousands upon thousands nor change direction fer their own fam whom (clearly) they're puttin' at risk...
 It's just one've many issues (traffickin' is an'nuther) but I see covidCon & jabs an' all that is one big medi-cull fire engine (ambulance?) they "buy" while focusin' on the singular... the child, the gutter, the smaller picture...